 Contacts: Tom Desjardin, (207) 287-4975

-For more information on this or other state parks, go to: http://www.parksandlands.com/
+For more information on Maine state parks and historic sites, go to: http://www.parksandlands.com

 For more information about the Friends of Fort Knox, go to: http://fortknox.maineguide.com/